ArthurBeznik/42_codam_Born2beRoot/README.md

 - You only have to turn in a `signature.txt` file at the root of your repository.
 You must paste in it the signature of your machine’s virtual disk.
 Go to Submission and peer-evaluation for more information.

 ## VMs <a name="vm"></a>
+- **During eval:**
+The student being evaluated should explain to you simply:
-- How do VM work?
+- How a virtual machine works.
-- Purpose?
+- - The purpose of virtual machines.

 ### Useful links
 - [THIS IS THE TUTORIAL I FOLLOWED TO INSTALL DEBIAN ON VM](https://www.brianlinkletter.com/2012/10/installing-debian-linux-in-a-virtualbox-virtual-machine/)